Priveetee/Docs_Mood/README.md

-# PipePipe Wiki
+# Mood Documentation

-The unofficial, user-driven guide for the PipePipe application.
-This project aims to provide comprehensive documentation for both new and experienced users.
+Official documentation for the Mood project, providing comprehensive guides for developers and users.

 This website is built with [VitePress](https://vitepress.dev/).